UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 ~~~
 {: .output}

-There are other libraries included; these are less widely used, and must be loaded manually if they are required.
-These won't be covered in the course. _perhaps include readxl?_
+There are other [libraries included](https://github.com/tidyverse/tidyverse) but these are less widely used, and must be loaded manually if they are required.
+We won't cover most of these in the course.

 Let's dive in and look at how we can use the tidyverse to analyse and plot data from the [gapminder data](https://www.gapminder.org/).
 Download the csv data from _xxx_, and take a look at it using a text editor such as notepad.
 The first line contains variable names, and values are separated by commas.
 Each record starts on a new line.